gossi/docspec/readme.md

 # DocSpec
-The docspec is an interoperable specification for documenting tools like JavaDoc.
+The docspec is a specification for an interoperable file format that documenting tools, like JavaDoc, can use.
 These tools normally work in 3 steps:

 1. Parsing the code mapping docblocks to code
 2. Generate an abstract format with the contents for the documentation